Graduate Course Catalog 2014-2015

 Core Area Course Requirements

 All students will take one course in each of four core areas while enrolled in the program: natural sciences, ethics/policy/law, methods, and seminar.
 Students are also required to take NRES 997, Interdisciplinary Research in Natural Resources and Earth and Environmental Sciences, preferably within the first year of enrollment.
 Any course used to satisfy the natural sciences, ethics/policy/law, and methods core areas must be a classroom course of at least 3 credits.
 The seminar course must be interactive and must be at least 1 credit.
 Independent study courses may not be used to satisfy core requirements.
-Students must complete a Coursework Approval Form, which summarizes all courses to be taken, and obtain signatures from their adviser, committee members, and the NRESS program chair once the coursework is completed.
+Students must complete a Preliminary Coursework Approval Form, which lists the student's planned coursework, within one year for full-time students and two years for part-time students.
+A Final Course Approval Form, with signatures from the adviser, committee members, and the NRESS program chair is submitted once the coursework is completed.

 Students Entering the Program without a Master's Degree

 Students entering the program without a master's degree are expected to complete a minimum of 36 credit hours.
 There is not a specific credit requirement beyond the required four core courses and NRES 997 for students who have completed a M.S. or M.A. degree in a related field.
 Students enter the NRESS program with diverse backgrounds and preparation in their particular area of study.
 Therefore, final credit requirements are determined by the guidance committee and may include additional coursework necessary to enhance the student's selected field of study and/or correct any deficiencies in the student's previous program.
 Students may apply a maximum of 12 credits of independent study and/or seminar courses to their total course requirement.